Yazan03/CTF-Writeups2024/HTB_cyber_apocalypse/WEB/SerialFlow/readme.md

 I found that it use the `cPickle` which is vulnerable to deserialization attack, After a bit of googling about memcached and cPickle i came accross this as POC of the exploit
 `https://btlfry.gitlab.io/notes/posts/memcached-command-injections-at-pylibmc/`

+I tried to wget my webhook and it worked !, GOT RCE
 <br></br>
 ```py
 from requests import *